Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

-# Sparkle-Proof-Of-Loyalty
+# Sparkle Proof Of Loyalty

-Proof of Loyalty smart contract built on Ethereum (Note this Contract should be considered an example of a basic framework for token loyalty based on block.timestamp)
+Proof of Loyalty smart contract built on Ethereum (Note this Contract should be considered an example of a basic framework for token loyalty based on block.timestamp).
+This contracts should be considered compatible with any [ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).

 * Development environment: Truffle
 * Testing Framework: Truffle (recommended) Remix (optional)